DINESHIIITB/dinesh_iiitb_riscv/README.md

 ![image](https://github.com/DINESHIIITB/dinesh_iiitb_riscv/assets/140998565/231be7d9-32e4-4b40-85d4-5f1913260cea)

+By searching /main in the command we will get this assembly code

 ![image](https://github.com/DINESHIIITB/dinesh_iiitb_riscv/assets/140998565/6cfdecc1-3ece-42ae-9a86-df45adbd0f71)

-Optimized assumbly code of using -Ofast
+We got optimized assembly code by using -Ofast

 ![image](https://github.com/DINESHIIITB/dinesh_iiitb_riscv/assets/140998565/39e57177-5a2e-46cd-953b-a6fa001d5420)

 ### Spike simulation and Debug

-Using the spike command we execute and debug
+Using the spike command we can execute and debug

 -d : used to debug the main line by line